macro187/verbot/readme.md

             Always output a pre-release version number.
 If the current commit has been tagged as a release, output a pre-release version as if it wasn't.

-        --verbose
-            Output diagnostic information about how the version number is calculated.

     reset
         Record a default "9999.0.0-alpha" version number in source code files